susamn/distributed-inmemory-cache-poc/NOTES.md

 than hogging the master server, the writes can go via master.
 - I have not witten any test cases to test the apis
 - The nodes are running in the same physical machines.
 It is possible to run the nodes in another physical machine.
 Separate code, some kind of agent is needed.
+- The accessing webui or killing nodes or scaling must be done under strict access management, which must be added.
+Only master should be able to start or stop nodes.

 ## Config
 The config directory in the root acts as the configuration for the project.
 It contains a single `config.yaml` file,